lt-shy-john/covid19-vaccine-game-theory/README.md

 * Local majority rule comes (modes 21 - 24) comes from
   * Galam, S. (2012).
 Sociophysics : A Physicist’s Modeling of Psycho-political Phenomena. en.
 1st ed.
 Bibliographic Level Mode of Issuance: Monograph.
 Springer. isbn: 9781461420323.
   * Galam, S. and F. Jacobs (2007).
 “The role of inflexible minorities in the breaking of democratic opinion dynamics”.
 In: Physica A: Statistical Mechanics and its Applications 381, pp. 366–376.

+Other references of this model are located in the capstone project report.